ChenXie-astro/Chen_Xie/_pages/about.md

   - /about.html
 ---

-I am currently an assistant research scientist at [Johns Hopkins University](https://physics-astronomy.jhu.edu) (JHU), working with Christine Chen at [STScI](https://www.stsci.edu).
+I am currently an assistant research scientist at [Johns Hopkins University](https://physics-astronomy.jhu.edu) (JHU), working with Christine Chen.
 At JHU, I use [JWST](https://webb.nasa.gov) (NIRCam, NIRSpec, and MIRI) to study debris disks.

 My research focuses on:
 * Using integral-field spectroscopy for the detection and characterization of planets and disks